 Serve anywhere, anytime through a virtual volunteer opportunity!
 Some of these opportunities allow you to begin immediately, while some require an application and ongoing commitment.
-Review the links below for complete details, and contact the Center for Civic Engagement & Learning (email@example.com) if you have other suggestions of nonprofits to add to this list.
+Review the links below for complete details, and contact the Center for Civic Engagement & Learning (firstname.lastname@example.org) if you have other suggestions of nonprofits to add to this list.
+Check out a recording of CCEL's Navigating Virtual Volunteering info session for additional tips on navigating this page and first-hand experiences on serving remotely.

 I. Opportunities Related to COVID-19